-The optimized statistical measures against the simulated runoffs are summarized in Table 2, whereas Figs. 7-13 compare the observed and the computed hydrographs at the seven control sites.
-Regarding the runoff at the outlet (Fig. 7), a very good fitting is ensured for both the calibration and validation periods, with efficiency values 87.0% and 76.1%, respectively.
-The model preserves the important aspects of the hydrograph, namely the peaks and the artificial interruption of discharge during the summer due to upstream abstractions.
+The optimized statistical measures against the simulated runoffs are summarized in Table 3, whereas Figs. 7-13 compare the observed and the computed hydrographs at the seven control sites.
+Regarding the runoff at the outlet (Fig. 7), a very good fitting is ensured for both the calibration and validation periods, with efficiency values 87.0% and 75.6%, respectively.
+The model preserves the important aspects of the hydrograph, namely the high flows and the artificial flow interruption during the summer due to upstream abstractions.
 Moreover, it reproduces the sequence of high and low flow periods, which is more prominent during the validation period.
 Analysis with extended historical data further validated the model capacity relating to the prediction of the basin runoff (Koutsoyiannis et al., 2007).